1. Railroad quiet zones

 Funding source: 2014 city of Pflugerville transportation bond

 The project will widen Old Austin-Hutto Road into a three-lane highway and includes pavement improvements.
-The updated configuration will include one lane in each direction, a roundabout, in addition to a two-way left-turn center lane.
+The updated configuration will include one lane in each direction and a roundabout in addition to a two-way left-turn center lane.

-Status: the final design for the project is in progress
+Status: final design for the project is currently in progress

 Timeline: construction expected to begin early 2020